Skip to main content

 Dr. Robert Feinman received his undergraduate degree from the University of Michigan (GO BLUE).
 He then completed his dental education at Marquette University School of Dentistry in 1986, where he was inducted into the dental honor society for outstanding academic and clinical achievements.

 Dr. Feinman worked at a family dental office in Kenosha for several years before establishing his private practice in Brown Deer, Wisconsin.
-In 2016, he joined the dedicated team at Urgent Dental Care, focusing on emergency dental treatments that restore smiles and impact lives.
-One thing Dr. Feinman enjoys most about his profession ...
+In 2016, ...

 Featured Blog Posts - Preventive Dentistry